 Ever since I became aware of how easy it is to overlook savings opportunities (which is a more positive way of saying “money drains”) I’ve constantly found myself running to my desk to scribble down new side income ideas or money-saving tips.

 Saving isn’t just the action of earmarking a percentage of one’s paycheck for a retirement investment.
 It’s about finding and sealing up the “gaps” into which our money falls when we’re not paying attention.

-And yes, while it’s always fun to find spare change between the sofa cushions, that’s not quite where I’m going… though I think I will have a look later today.
-Whether it’s behavior or savings, change adds up and if you put any of the following tips into action, you’ll be surprised by how quickly you can turn things around.
+And yes, while it’s always fun to find the spare change between the sofa cushions, that’s not quite where I’m going… though I think I will have a look later today.
+Whether it’s behavior or savings, the change adds up and if you put any of the following tips into action, you’ll be surprised by how quickly you can turn things around.